graphql-crystal/graphql/README.md

 Supported on: `Object`, `InputObject`, `Field`, `Enum`, `Scalar`

 Describes the type.
-This is made available through the introspection interface so it's always a good idea to set this argument.
+Descriptions are available through the introspection interface so it's always a good idea to set this argument.

 ```crystal